-The Guidance on Registration outlines the steps that potential registrants need to follow.
+The Guidance on Registration [1] outlines the steps that potential registrants should follow when preparing to register a substance.
 These include:

-- determining their registration obligations, including establishing the identity of the substance and considering joint submissions with other registrants where relevant, and - collecting/generating of relevant Annex VII-XI data, - ultimately submitting this information in technical dossiers to ECHA.
+- determining their registration obligations, including establishing the identity of the substance and considering joint submissions with other registrants where relevant; - collecting/generating relevant Annex VII-XI data; - ultimately submitting this information in technical dossiers to ECHA.